prasys/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 _If so, please provide a description._

-### How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?
+### How will the dataset will be distributed (e.g., zip file, website, GitHub)?

 _Does the dataset have a digital object identifier (DOI)?_

-### When will the dataset be distributed?

-### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?
+### Will the dataset be distributed under a copyright or other intellectual property (IP) license ?

-_If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions._

-### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions._

-### Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation._

-### Any other comments?

 ## Maintenance